 2017-2020, Performance cycle of collective performance operas

-In a time in which people continue to displace – forcibly or by choice –, culminating in a global lockdown due to the SARS-CoV-2 pandemic, the current performance cycle of VestAndPage inquires into the concepts of Home and the ideal force of a community and sites of belonging, while at the same time questioning the precarious umbrella of state systems and norms that ascribe conventional meanings to both the collective and places.
-The chapters of HOME are developed through intensive co-creation processes with collaborating artists, presented as final collective performance operas*.
+In a time in which people continue to displace – forcibly or by choice –, the performance cycle HOME inquires into the concepts of home and the ideal force of a community and sites of belonging.
+At the same time, it questions the precarious umbrella of state systems and norms that ascribe conventional meanings to both the collective and places.
+The chapters are developed through intensive co-creation processes with collaborating artists, presented as final collective performance operas.
 During these processes of production, we migrate towards ourselves and one another.

 Is the real home where we are heading?
 Is the real home where we are?